Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/Anxiety in Pregnancy.md

 You can also take this time to build your support system.
 Adding experienced or expecting parents to your circle allows you to talk with people with similar feelings.

 Practice Meditation
-Experts indicateTrusted Source that practicing meditation can improve anxiety symptoms.
+Experts indicate that practicing meditation can improve anxiety symptoms.
 Consider meditating during yoga, while listening to calming music, or during a prenatal massage.

 Next steps
 Anxiety in pregnancy is common, but you can ease it by gathering the information you need.
 Untreated anxiety during pregnancy can reach a point where it begins to negatively impact you and your baby.